stereobooster/zipper/Readme.md

 TODO:

 - vizualization
+  - maybe add Id to mem and show all nodes with the same mem?
+  - show mem edges
+  - show mem items
+  - maybe show loop nodes (ghost)?
+  - enable animation of nodes and edges on zipper change?
+  - use CSS modules insted of style
   - use same colors, shapes, labels for `NodeButton` as for node
   - allow to highlight nodes and/or edges
     - for example to show all nodes with `mem`